 Each and every one of your brand’s marketing campaigns are unique, thoughtful and intentional.
 So, why not ensure your advertising strategy follows suit?

-Using native ad intelligence, you can conduct more agile advertising powered by analytics and historical data.
+Using native ad spy tools, you can conduct more agile advertising powered by analytics and historical data.
 With detailed insight into the performance of previous campaigns, as well as competitor campaigns, advertisers can continue to evolve and develop more sophisticated strategies.

 After all, the most successful advertisers are also the most agile.
 That being said, below are five creative ways to apply ad intelligence insights to your next campaign.